gadicc/Meteor-famono/README.md

 ### What is it?

-RequireJS support for Meteor.js.
+In short you can load libraries from `bower`, `github`, `http`, `locally` or as in memory `alias` libraries.

+It currently supports umd/commonjs/requirejs/amd libraries.

-It was built to support Famo.us in Meteor (examples below) But target has become libraries in general.
+It was built to support Famo.us in Meteor (examples below) But target has become finegrained reuse of javascript code in general from the web.

 If you want a "pure" app without the meteor libraries just remove `standard-app-packages`.